sijuswamy/KTU-Maths-Updation/GAMAT201.md

 - Composition of linear transformation and its matrix representation.
 - Geometry of linear transformation in 2 space
 - Demonstration of matrix kernal operation in Digital image processiong and convolution (not for examination)
+>**Note:** From this module include problems to verify given transformation $LT$ is linear, range space, kernal and its dimesions for internal and End semester evaluations.